The Surgical Technologist

 Trocaire College Libraries

-You will be given search strategies, and other helpful hints, for searching "The Surgical Technologist" before starting your own searching.
-There is a short quiz at the end to see how well this tutorial worked for you.
+Listed below are search strategies, and other helpful hints, for searching "The Surgical Technologist" before starting your own searching.

 Three Ways to Search "The Surgical Technologist"